tontonns/Celebrity-Image-Generator-with-DCGAN/README.md

 Architecture: It is a standard CNN composed of Conv2D layers with strides to downsample the image.

 Activations: LeakyReLU is used for all convolutional layers.
-A Dropout layer is included for regularization.

 Output: A single Dense node with a sigmoid activation, outputting a probability between 0 (fake) and 1 (real).

 ## 3. Training Process 🧑‍💻

 The two models are trained in an adversarial manner:

 Train Discriminator: The discriminator is trained on a combined batch of real images (labeled as 1) and fake images (labeled as 0).
 Its weights are updated to get better at telling them apart.

 Train Generator: The generator is trained by feeding its output to the discriminator.
 For this step, the discriminator's weights are frozen, and the generator's output is mislabeled as 1 (real).
 The generator's weights are then updated to "fool" the discriminator more effectively.

-This process is repeated for 50 epochs, with the models progressively improving.
-The optimizer used for both models is Adam with a learning rate of 0.0002 and beta_1 of 0.5, which are standard for GANs.
+This process is repeated for 200 epochs, with the models progressively improving.
+The optimizer used for both models is Adam with a learning rate of 0.0001 and beta_1 of 0.5, which are standard for GANs.

 ## 4. Generating Results & Saving Model ⚒️

 To monitor progress, a fixed set of noise vectors (seed) is used to generate a sample of images every 5 epochs.
 This allows for a clear visualization of how the generator improves over time.

-After training is complete, the generator's weights are saved to a file (generator_epoch_50.weights.h5) and a jpg file that you can view.
+During training, the generator's weights are saved to a file (.weights.h5) every 5 epochs.
 This file contains the trained model and can be loaded later to generate new faces without retraining.
+Sample images (JPG) are also saved at the same interval.